-Has the trust received an eligible termination payment (ETP)?
+Has the trust received an employment termination payment (ETP) or superannuation lump sum?

-Do not show death benefit ETPs on the distribution statement.
+Include death benefit ETPs and superannuation lump sums on the distribution statement at B in the column showing Income to which no beneficiary is presently entitled...
 The trustee is liable to pay the tax, if any, on these amounts.
-The amount of tax payable by the trustee depends on the components of the ETP and the extent that the dependants of the deceased benefit from the estate.
-For more information on ETPs, see page 43.
+The amount of tax payable by the trustee depends on the components of the ETP or superannuation lump sum and the extent that the dependants of the deceased benefit from the estate.
+For more information on ETPs and superannuation lump sums, see page 54.